Developing kured

 https://github.com/kubereboot/websitewebsite and documentation

-Regular development activities
+Regular development activities / maintenance

 Prepare environment